bergercookie/catkin_ws/README.md

     compile it at all*.
 You can do that by adding an empty `CATKIN_IGNORE` file at the root of that package.
     Version of aforementioned package is going to be pathced in a few days.

+- In case you want to keep your code in sync with the latest changes in the remote repositories, users are encouraged to use the [sync_mr_slam.sh](./sync_mr_slam.sh) script which recursively updates mrpt, mr-slam-ws as well as all submodules of the latter.